-Mayer is an experienced B2B journalist with 19 years in the B2B space; 13-plus years in the food and beverage space; nine of those years specifically in the supply chain and logistics space.
+Mayer is an experienced B2B journalist with 19 years in the B2B space; 13-plus years in the food and beverage space; and 10 of those years specifically in the supply chain and logistics space.

 In July 2021, Mayer received an Honorary Mention by the Trade Association Business Publication International TABPI awards for her "Post-Pandemic Grocery Shopping" article, which published in Food Logistics' September 2020 issue.